Craftsmanship & Sustainability

 We see large scale, fast turnaround production as divorced from humanity.
 We believe in slower processes that connect us to the earth, to makers and to craftsmanship.
 We have a jewellery workshop at our Shoreditch store where our in-house jewellers work in a tight team – trading tips on house plants alongside the soldering and polishing.
 We have long term relationships with a select number of artisans in Hatton Garden, London’s jewellery quarter.
 Ranging from highly skilled stone setters to master engravers.
 Our makers in Jaipur have strong ethical policies which include safe working conditions, holiday and healthcare and regular working hours for employees along with above average pay.
 Of course, no child labour is involved in this production.
 We work closely with all of our jewellers and artisans, wherever they are.

-Recycled Jewellery and Extending Life
+Repairing Jewellery and Extending Life

 Our in-house team refit or resize so that no gift is left unworn.

-Studio and store Practices
+Studio and Store Practices

 We have a water filter system to avoid disposable plastics.

 We have reduced our postal packaging sizes and moved from un-recyclable jiffy bags to small boxes for delivery.

 We continue to work to reduce our impact through our studio practices.